 3. To achieve a rapid return to normal use by helping to find the most effective route to wound closure.

-Having seen similar scenarios in practice Georgie suggested that with the support of Professor Derek Knottenbelt that Mono be used to train the practice to master the art of skin grafting.
-By using Mono as an educational opportunity for the practice and with Sam's consent the procedure was performed at cost while the practice covered the cost of training.
+Having seen similar scenarios in practice Georgie suggested that with the support of Professor Derek Knottenbelt that Mono could have surgery as an educational procedure for the practice to learn how to skin grafting.
+By using Mono as an educational opportunity for the practice and with Sam's consent we arranged for the legendary Derek Knottenbelt to attend and teach.
 Ongoing support was provided by the Veterinary Wound Library.
-Not only did the practice gain new expertise that would be of benefit to future patients but Mono and Sam got the surgery that was needed.
+Not only did the practice gain new expertise that would be of benefit to future patients but Mono and Sam got the surgery that was needed at cost.

 The need for a HOPE fund

 All the cases we support are overseen and managed as part of the Veterinary Wound Library specialist support service and can be accessed by practices who are members of the Vet Wound Library.
 The cases we support will be filmed or documented for educational purposes in lieu of the financial support we provide.

 For further information on the Veterinary Wound Library and what we do visit: www.vetwoundlibrary.com